okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/password-import-inline-hook/main/index.md

 >**Note:** Using an empty response to reject the credentials is based on the assumption that Okta is set to do that as the default action.
 In the request from Okta, the property `data.action.credential` specifies the default action.
 It is currently always set to `UNVERIFIED`, meaning that the default is to reject.

-## Activate the Password Import Hook on your Okta org
+## Activate the password import hook on your Okta org

-The Password Import Inline Hook must be set up and activated within your Okta Admin Console.
+The password import inline hook must be set up and activated within your Okta Admin Console.

-To set up and activate the Password Import Inline Hook:
+To set up and activate the password import inline hook:

 1. In the Admin Console, go to **Workflow** > **Inline Hooks**.
-2. Click **Add Inline Hook** and select **Password Import** from the drop-down menu.
+2. Click **Add Inline Hook** and select **Password Import** from the dropdown menu.
 3. Add a name for the hook (in this example, "Password Import Hook").
 4. Add your external service URL, including the endpoint.
 For example, use your Glitch project name with the endpoint: `https://your-glitch-projectname.glitch.me/passwordImport`.
 5. Include authentication field and secret.
 In this example: